Understanding Septoplasty for Deviated Septum

-A deviated septum is a sideways displacement or malalignment of the wall between the two nostrils and passageways.
-The septum directs airflow and supports the nose.
-It is made up of cartilage in the front and bone in the back.
-Deviated septum occurs when the bone or cartilage is no longer straight.
-Correction of this deviation is called septoplasty.
+A deviated septum is a displacement of the wall separating the nostrils.
+The septum directs airflow and supports the nose structure made of cartilage and bone.
+Deviated septum occurs when the bone or cartilage becomes crooked.
+Correcting this deviation through surgery is called septoplasty.

-Additional names for this procedure include septal reconstruction and submucous resection of the septum.
-It may be part of a plan to treat chronic sinusitis, bleeding, inflammation, or sleep apnea.
-Deviated septum surgery may also be performed if there are nasal polyps that need to be removed.
+Other names for this procedure include septal reconstruction and submucous resection of the septum.
+Reasons to undergo septoplasty include treating chronic sinusitis, bleeding, inflammation, or sleep apnea.
+It may also remove nasal polyps.

 Before surgery, the surgeon may examine the nasal passages with an endoscope.
 The patient receives general or local anesthesia, and the procedure takes 60-90 minutes.
 The surgeon works through the nostrils to separate the mucosa from underlying bone and cartilage.
 The bent cartilage gets reshaped and straightened, then the mucosa gets replaced.
 Septoplasty can be done as outpatient surgery.